nuxt-alt/proxy/README.md

                     })
                 }
             },
-            // Proxying websockets or socket.io
+            // Proxying websockets or socket.io - Note this only works with `experimental.listener`
             '/socket.io': {
                 target: 'ws://localhost:5173',
                 ws: true